ros-workshop/sensor-integration/README.md

   ```

 **Important Note**: <br>
-You may run into a problem when trying to launch the Gazebo Husky Pen if you have not launched a complex Gazebo world before.
-Every model that is being loaded will be silently downloaded in the background if the computor does not have it.
-This does not always work and is slow regardless.

-Follow [this link](https://github.com/osrf/gazebo_models) to find a model repository and google how to download them manually.
+Gazebo downloads and caches it's 3D assets from the internet silently.
+If you haven't launched a complex Gazebo world before, it may appear to hang for ten minutes or more while the assets are downloaded in the background.
+The downloads are slow and often fail.
+To pre-download the assets, visit [this repo](https://github.com/osrf/gazebo_models) and download the assets (Hint: Use "Download ZIP").
+To install, unzip the files in `~/.gazebo/models/`.

 #### Exercise: Viewing TF tree and topics map